nextleap-project/countermitm/source/new.rst

 Another option seems to be
 to allow starting a new group with exactly the same group of people.
 But what happens if the new group creator chooses to remove people from the group?
-What if they were vital in setting up the verification network in the initial thread?
+What if they were vital in setting up the verification network in the initial group?

 .. _`history-verification`: